-Personal safety questions:

-Do you wear contact lenses?
-Yes s No Do you have a history of seizu ires?
-Yes No Are you color blind?
-Yes No If yes, to what colors?
+Personal safety questions: Do you wear contact lenses?
+Yes No Do you have a history of seizu ures?
+Yes N No. Are you color blind?
+Yes No If yes, t to what colors?
 Do you have allergies?
-Yes No If yes, to what?

-Agreement:

-Student Signature:

-Date:

-Parent/Guardian:

-(Signature is acknowledgement of the safety rules and that you will instruct your student to follow and uphold these rules and procedures.)
+Yes No If yes, to o what?
+Agreement: I, have read and agree to follow all of the safety rules.
+I will follow these lalso follow any oral and written instructions for labs and use of materials provided by my teacher.
+I also o under oratory stand that , detentio t misbehavior or horseplay and refusal to comply with rules and directions will on, and/or writing of a safety essay or safety test.
+Date: Parent/Guardian: (Signature is acknowledgement procedures.) nt of th e safety rı ules and that you will instruct your student to follow and uphold these rules and Date:

-Date: